anuradhawick/Object-Annotation-Maker/README.md

 ```

 # Notes
-* Image generation with rations is still under consideration/experimentation.
+* Image generation with ratios is still under consideration/experimentation.
 If the utility seems effective it will be immediately rolled out.
 Or it will be available eventually.
+Ping me with an issue if it is urgent!

-* Verification of annotations can be done using the following tool
+* Verification of annotations can be done using the following tool *if needed*
     ```
     https://github.com/zchrissirhcz/imageset-viewer
     ```